OSUPCVLab/mobile-ar-sensor-logger/README.md

 # Citing

-If you use the MARS logger for your research, please consider citing the paper.
+If you use the logger for your research, please consider citing the paper.
 ```
 @INPROCEEDINGS{huai2019mars,
 author={Jianzhu {Huai} and Yujia {Zhang} and Alper {Yilmaz}},